Next: Default Prefix, Previous: Printing Messages, Up: Other Autoconf macros [Contents][Index]

 configure differ.

-This macro also sets the output variable subdirs
+This macro also sets the output variable subdirs to the list of

 directories ‘dir …’.
 Make rules can use